 Swedish Electromobility Centre (Svenskt Hybrid Centrum - SHC) is a national Centre of Excellence for e-mobility.
 SHC unites Sweden’s expertise and is a node for interaction between academia, industry and society.

 AI Innovation of Sweden is a new national centre for AI-related research and innovation, involving partners from industry and academia, where teams will have the opportunity to co-locate and share ideas, data and resources.

-If you are considering investing or expanding in the region, our industry experts can provide information and assistance in making investments within the sector.
+If you are considering establishing, investing or innovating in the region, our industry experts can provide you with information, contacts and advice.
 Contact us today.